SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-strategy.md

 The classic SharePoint sites you’re transforming today contain:

 - **Lists and Libraries:** Each site has multiple lists and libraries.
 Typically these are presented using a modern UI, although there can be certain lists and libraries that are still showing using the classic UI.
-- **Classic pages:** Classic sites mainly have wiki pages but also web part pages are commonly used
+- **Classic pages:** Classic sites mainly have wiki pages but also web part pages are commonly used.
-- **Custom branding:** Sites can have a custom theme, even custom master pages and alternate CSS settings
+- **Custom branding:** Sites can have a custom theme, even custom master pages and alternate CSS settings.
 - **Custom code:** Custom code can be present.
-Redesigning custom code is out of scope for this program, but https://docs.microsoft.com/sharepoint/dev/transform/modernize-customizations can get you started
+Redesigning custom code is out of scope for this program, but https://docs.microsoft.com/sharepoint/dev/transform/modernize-customizations can get you started.
 - **Access:** Typically users get access to the site by being member of out of the box groups like Owners, Members,…

 ### Lists and libraries impact